 Would you like to see how much your positions are worth in a particular fiat currency?
-Click on the blue-colored Base currency in "Total assets in X on exchange".
+Click on the blue-colored Quote currency in "Total assets in X on exchange".

 Trade manually and check your past trades.
 Your full trade history can be found in the Trade History on the menu on the right.